ruben2020/codequery4vscode/README.md

 ![Search results1](media/searchresults1.png)

 Select a file on the list to expand it, then select a line which represents a result.
-In this example, we selected searchhandler.cpp and selected the line "213: if ((res.result_type == sqlquery...".
+In this example, we selected searchhandler.cpp and selected the line `213: if ((res.result_type == sqlquery...`.
 Then the file searchhandler.cpp will be opened and it will reveal line 213.
 Select other files and lines to see more results.

 ![Search results2](media/searchresults2.png)

-The above is based on the search type of "1: Symbol".
+The above is based on the search type of `1: Symbol`.

 Click on `[Search again with another type]` under Search Summary, to repeat the search but to select a different search type.

 Next, it will show you a quickpick menu with a list of possible search types.
-In this example, we select "3: Class or Struct".
+In this example, we select `3: Class or Struct`.

 ![Search type selection](media/searchtypeselection.png)